Zaokret/sandscape/docs/GAME_DESIGN_CONDENSED.md

 **Concept:**
 A Discord-based, Mars-themed survival and expansion game.
 Players join colony threads, adopt roles (Technologist, Botanist, Diplomat), manage resources, and shape laws and economies.
 Achieving sustainability unlocks new planets and endless growth.

+Spaceship - The Ark is carrying the last remains of humanity, in desperation they've started terraforming Mars.

 **Technical Setup:**

 - Node.js, Postgres, Discord API.